-Sarcoma is a terrible but rare group of diseases that disproportionately affects our children and adolescents.
+Sarcoma is a rare group of diseases that disproportionately affects our children and adolescents.

 Although chemotherapy has greatly improved prognosis for patients with rhabdomyosarcoma, Ewing sarcoma, and osteosarcoma, for the majority of patients with other subtypes of sarcoma, prognosis is quite dismal, especially after metastasis is detected.